WELCOME TO THE 2013-2014 WESTERN CAROLINA HUNTER PACE & TRAIL RIDE SERIES

-The 2012-13 Western Carolina Hunter Pace & Trail Ride Series will be underway shortly and we eagerly anticipate enjoying your presence as a part of it all.
-We currently have sixteen events tentatively scheduled with one open date we’re hoping to “adopt” out, followed by year-end awards and ribbons going to high score individuals in each division at a special Year End Awards Gathering after the regular season.
+The 2013-14 Western Carolina Hunter Pace & Trail Ride Series will be underway shortly and we eagerly anticipate enjoying your presence as a part of it all.
+We currently have seventeen events tentatively scheduled with one open date we’re hoping to “adopt” out, followed by cumulative awards and ribbons going to high score individuals in each division at a special Year End Awards Gathering after the regular season.

 The Field Hunter Division will continue very much in the traditional manner with an “optimum time” set prior to the event by a rider who has ridden the trail at a Foxhunting Pace.
 A timekeeper will track “on-course” time for each team and the team coming the closest to the Optimum, whether over or under, will be declared as winner of the Field Hunter Division for the respective Event.

-Lest we get too hungry or thirsty with our riding efforts, and to allow our mounts a short respite, there is a required rest stop, generally three (3) minutes, about half way thru the course at which riders are usually offered such refreshments as water, juice, cookies, candy and/or the traditional “stirrup cup”.
+Lest our riders get too taxed with their riding efforts, and to allow our mounts a short respite, there is a required rest stop, generally three (3) minutes, about half way thru the course at which riders are usually offered such refreshments as water, juice, cookies, candy and/or the traditional “stirrup cup”.

 Attire, once similar to the formal hunt suits, has also become relaxed in this area.
 Over the past few years the Paces in this Series have totally dispensed with any dress preference and there is even the annual Halloween costume contest where you might find all manner of strange creatures riding about!
 But normally, breeches and shirt, jeans and sweatshirt, slacks and tee-shirt, for examples, or basically any comfortable, neat, safe riding attire is fine.
 Likewise, the focus of your mount's attire should be on safety and comfort whether that means English, Western, a mixture, or something entirely different.

 Once again Lou, our official photographer, is looking forward to joining us to make permanent records of our fun.
 Remember to smile when you see his camera lens pointed in your direction, and don’t be shy about asking if you’d like some posed or “pre-planned” action shots of you and your mount.
-I may occasionally be seen with camera in hand as I try to cover alternate locations or fill in.
-Whether we capture your photo candid or posed, there’s never any obligation; purchase if you like, or just enjoy seeing your selves on the website..
-Stop by my rig (white F250 with blue & red company logo towing light gray 2-horse trailer) or anytime to visit or pick up photos you've ordered earlier and prepaid.
-Now that we've entered the digital age, photos are usually posted to the website by the weekend following an event and can be ordered thru the site using PayPal or via email and mailing your check.
-Orders will go into the photo shop upon receipt of your check and I can mail your photos or bring them to the next Hunter Pace at your preference.
+Emma and/or I may occasionally be seen with camera in hand as we try to cover alternate locations or fill in.
+Whether we capture your photo candid or posed, there’s never any obligation; purchase if you like, or just enjoy seeing your selves on the website.
+Stop by my rig (black F150 Extended Cab w/turtle top & gray 2-horse trailer) anytime to visit or pick up photos you’ve ordered earlier and prepaid.
+Now that we’ve entered the digital age, we try to have photos posted to the website by the weekend following an event and they can be ordered thru the site using PayPal or via email and mailing your check.
+Orders will go into the photo shop upon receipt of your payment and I can mail your photos or bring them to the next Hunter Pace at your preference.

 A FEW REGULATIONS to keep in mind:

-- All Riders are requested to wear protective head gear, but those riders opting not to take any jumps may sign a special waiver and exercise their option to dispense with helmets at some Events (if so allowed, per the requirements of the organization’s insurance company).
+· All Riders are requested to wear protective head gear, but those riders opting not to take any jumps may sign a special waiver and exercise their option to dispense with helmets at some Events (if so allowed, per the requirements of the organization’s insurance company and property owners).